-It is unclear, though, whether the case was a success of pressure put on the regime by the Ma administration, or because of the noise that the global Falun Gong and human rights community was able to generate over the affair.
+It is unclear, though, whether the case was a success of pressure put on the regime by the Ma administration, or because of the voice that the global Falun Gong and human rights community was able to generate over the affair.

 Michael Fonte, a liaison officer in Washington, D.C., for Taiwan’s opposition Democratic Progressive Party, expressed doubts as to whether the Ma administration had applied much direct pressure on the Chinese side, particularly given that the Taiwanese failed to wring several important concessions in cross-strait investment covenants recently.